 Provinces that list milkweed in any official lists or acts as of spring 2018:

 Common Milkweed and Showy Milkweed are the milkweed species of concern in this province but have a Tier 3 designation which is a low level of concern.
 If you are growing these plants in a garden environment where they are controlled then there should not be a problem.
 If, however, you grow them on properties where they could spread and potentially pose a threat to the economy, environment or human health then the Ministry of Agriculture may be called in to destroy them.

-Common Milkweed is listed as a Class Number One noxious weed in Nova Scotia and is therefore not to be planted and should be destroyed to prevent spreading.
+Common Milkweed is listed as a Class Number One noxious weed in Nova Scotia and is therefore not to be planted.

 More on this Species: